 Private taxis from either Houston airport are available, but are prohibitively expensive.
 Uber, Getme and Lyft are available with ride.
-New Uber riders get a $15 credit.
+New Uber and Lyft riders get a ride credit.
 GetMe promo code: galvisland for 20% off your first GetMe ride!
-For a $20 Lyft ride credit, download the Lyft app here.

 The conference is being held in the Galveston Island Convention Center.